mike-sierra/deotp/02_navigate.md

         $ ls -al

+    Otherwise you can always express them separately:

+        $ ls -a -l

-1. Show your current _working directory_:
+1. Show your current _working directory_, where `YOURLOGIN` stands
+    for the short name you use to log into your Mac:

         $ pwd
         /Users/YOURLOGIN